isshoni-soft/winry/README.md

 annotation on the "main class" of the program.

-A `@Bootstrap` annotation contains various program metadata and needs a nested `@Loader` annotation to determine load targets, while a library only needs to declare its load targets, because it's not an application and therefore doesn't need further configuration.
+A `@Bootstrap` annotation contains various program metadata and needs a nested `@Loader` annotation to determine load targets.
+A library only needs to declare its load targets, because it's not an application and therefore doesn't need the `@Bootstrap`.
 When using a library, make sure that you just load the class with the `@Loader` annotation on it, the library should take care of the rest of the discovery and registration necessary.
 TODO